Public-Health-Scotland/R-Resources/using SMRA with R.md

     dbRemoveTable(SMRA, "test")

-To check it has been removed:
+To check if it has been removed:

     dbListTables(SMRA,schema="<USERNAME>")